yuhao-nie/Cloud-dection-in-sky-images/README.md

 ## Context
-Clouds significantly impact PV panel output and pose challenges to the large-scale deployment of solar PV systems.
-Accurate detection of clouds in sky images is a critical step in cloud modeling, which is essential for reliable solar power forecasting.
+Clouds can significantly impact PV panel output and pose challenges to the large-scale deployment of solar PV systems.
+Accurate detection of clouds is a critical step in cloud modeling, which is essential for reliable solar power forecasting.

 ![demo_intermittency](/figs/demo_pv_output_cloudy_day.gif)
 <p align=justify>